sebastian-griego/saf/README.md

 **Why this matters (short):** Formal proofs are easy to *verify* (they compile), but **statement auto‑formalization** (the mapping NL → Lean *statement*) lacks a trusted benchmark.
-This harness fills that gap and produces clean accept/reject decisions and error labels (syntax, unknown id, type mismatch, etc.).
+This harness fills that gap and produces clean accept/reject decisions based on type-checking and normalized string comparison.

 > Truth requires a proof; **fidelity** is what we measure here.
 > This is the missing evaluator that model builders and data pipelines can use before admitting NL↔Lean pairs.